locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 ## Why does a data warehouse need an SLA?
 In short, you need an SLA to build trust.
 You may have picked up a theme in my posts - I believe, in the field of Analytics, the stakeholder relationship is critical.
 Data warehouses are often operated by centralized shared service teams.
 This means the team that produces and maintains the data does not report to the teams that use the data to operate their areas of the business.
 Even for the most enlightened business leaders, it is challenging to accept that something so critical to your area of the business (the data warehouse), is operated by another team.

-In some ways, Analytics teams partially have themselves to blame - we have done such a great job espousing the benefits of data, but then we say have to go through us to get it.
+In some ways, Analytics teams partially have themselves to blame - we have done such a great job espousing the benefits of data, but then we say you have to go through us to get it.
 As a result, the stakeholder relationship with the data warehouse is like a trust fall - the stakeholder needs to know the data will be there when they need it.
 If your data warehouse SLA is a promise, your consistent delivery on that promise will build tremendous amounts of trust.

 ## Writing you SLA